JetSetIlly/test7800/README.md

 Running the program from the desktop icon will open a file selection dialog.
 Opening a 7800 ROM will cause the emulation window to open.

 Only one-button and two-button joysticks for the first player are supported for now.
+Both keyboard and gamepads are supported.

-Also, the keyboard must be used.
-The cursor keys control the stick and the space bar is the fire button.
+When using the cursor keys control the stick and the space bar is the fire button.
 The 'B' key acts as the second fire button.

+For gamepads, the d-pad or left analogue stick can be used and the face buttons are used for the joystick fire buttons.
+On an XBox 360 style controller the `A` and `B` buttons are the primary fire button and the `X` and `Y` keys are the secondary fire buttons

+The `Select`, `Start` and `Pause` buttons on the console itself are emulated by the `F1`, `F2` and `F3` keys on the keyboard.
+For gamepad users the gamepad's `Guide`, `Start` and `Back` buttons can be used.

+#### Debugger

 A command line debugger is available if the program is run from a terminal.
 In this case, the ROM file should be specified as part of the command line (eg. `test7800 centipede.a78`).
 The debugger will start in a halted state.
 To run the emulation from this point, type `RUN` in the terminal.